Niagara Falls, Ontario

 Another day I drove down to Fort Erie to see Old Fort Erie.
 Entry to this is included in the Adventure Pass.
 There is a nice visitor center, they offer guided tours and the buildings, enlisted barracks, officers quarters, officers mess, quartermaster, all have exhibits, too.
 While in Fort Erie, I also stopped for a short visit to the Fort Erie Historical Museum.
 It’s just 2 small rooms, donations only, but has some interesting history on the War of 1812, the Fenian Raids, products from the area and patent medicines.

-I also visited Battle of Ridgeway National Historic Site.
+I visited the Battle of Ridgeway National Historic Site.
 I thought this was another War of 1812 site but it was a battle in 1866.
 I had just heard about the Irish-Americans and Fenian Raids at the history museum.
 I didn’t know anything about the history of the Fenian Army that invaded Canada to force the British out of Ireland.
 There were information signs and exhibits on site.
 They technically “won” the battle but when returning to Buffalo were arrested by the American government.

 Old Fort Niagara